A choir for the CNY community

 –Kip Coerper, ChM

 Kip Coerper, ChM, our music director and conductor, earned a music degree from the College of Wooster in Ohio and has studied at Westminster Choir College, the Hartt School of Music and Catholic University of America.
-He has received Service Playing and Choirmaster Certificates from the American Guild of Organists, and has performed major choral works as bass soloist.
+He received Service Playing and Choirmaster Certificates from the American Guild of Organists, and has performed major choral works as a bass soloist.
 Kip was a high school choral music teacher and church organist/choir director for 20 years before his current position as organist and choirmaster for St. James’ Episcopal Church in Skaneateles.
 He is a founding Board member of the Leadership Program for Musicians in Small Churches of Central New York.